saadlabyad/aslsd/applications/malaria/README.md

 ```
 malaria.py
 ```
-which is located in this folder of the `aslsd` package, by specifying the variable `data_filepath`, which is the path to the downloaded data in `csv` format.
+which is located in this folder of the `aslsd` package, by specifying the variable `data_filepath` (this variable is a string representing the path to the downloaded data in `csv` format).

 ## Models